CharlesXyt/comp9900/README.md

 fe/ - client GUI for the service built on Flask and Materialize data/ - datasets used by ML algorithms

-Contributing
-Clone the repository (git clone git@github.com:costaparas/DataAnalyticsService.git) Create a new feature branch (git checkout -b foobar-feature) Commit new changes (git commit -a -m 'add foobar') Push to the branch (git push origin foobar-feature) Create a new Pull Request (https://github.com/comp3300-comp9900-term-1-2019/capstone-project-a-team/pulls) Merge the Pull Request once it is approved by at least one other contributor

 License
 Copyright (C) 2019 Sharon Park, Tiancong Liu, Yitong Xiao, and Yun Lu